mobilecoinofficial/block-explorer/README.md

 -   follow the [setup instructions](https://github.com/mobilecoinofficial/reserve-auditor/blob/main/BUILD.md) to get the reserve auditor backend running.

+## Testing

+-   There are integration tests that ensure that the types returned from full-service and the reserve auditor match the types expected by the app.

-## Build & Deploy
+## Deploy

--   Any commit to main will trigger an image build and upload to dockerhub.
-If you want to skip this, inlcude `skip docker` in the commit message.
+-   Any commit to main will trigger a tagged build & deploy to staging.
--   To trigger a deploy, include the word `deploy` in the message for a commit on main.
+-   To deploy to production go to [the deploy workflow](https://github.com/mobilecoinofficial/block-explorer/actions/workflows/dispatch-deploy.yaml), click Run Workflow, and select the tag you want to deploy.